Kristina-Pianykh/DataScience/README.md

 **Uebungsblatt2**:

-- implementation of exact and approximative permutation tests using only the standard Python library and performing an exact statistical hypothesis test with different hyper-parameters
+- implementation of exact and approximative permutation tests using only the `Python Standard Library` and performing an exact statistical hypothesis test with different hyper-parameters

 **Uebungsblatt3**: